darrylmabini/docker-compose-drupal-8/README.md

 ### Installing PHP Extensions _(Optional)_

-Let's say you want to add the opcache php extension, you can simple to it by running this command
+Let's say you want to add the opcache php extension, you can simply do it by running this command

 ```bash
 docker-compose exec drupal apk php7-opcache